-The current SOA harvest strategy allows a maximum harvest rate of 15% of mature-sized (≥120 mm CL) males, but also incorporates a maximum harvest rate of 50% of legal males and a threshold of 8.4 million mature-sized (≥90 mm CL) females and 6.6 kt of effective spawning biomass (ESB), to prosecute a fishery.
-Annual non-retained catch of female and sublegal male RKC during the fishery averaged less than 8.6 kt since data collection began in 1990.
-Total catch (retained and bycatch mortality) increased from 7.6 kt in 2004/05 to 10.6 kt in 2007/08 but has decreased since then; retained catch in 2018/19 was 2.03 kt and total catch mortality was 2.65 kt.
+The current SOA harvest strategy allows a maximum harvest rate of 15% of mature-sized (\geq 120 mm CL) males, but also incorporates a maximum harvest rate of 50% of legal males and thresholds of 8.4 million mature-sized (\geq 90 mm CL) females and 6.6 kt of effective spawning biomass (ESB) to prosecute a fishery.
+Annual non-retained catch of female and sublegal male RKC during the fishery has averaged less than 8.6 kt since data collection began in 1990.
+Total catch (retained and bycatch mortality) increased from 7.6 kt in 2004/05 to 10.6 kt in 2007/08 but has decreased since then; retained catch in 2019/20 was 1.78 kt and total catch mortality was 2.22 kt.

 The stock assessment is based on a sex- and size-structured population dynamics model incorporating data from the NMFS eastern Bering Sea trawl survey, the Bering Sea Fisheries Research Foundation (BSFRF) trawl survey, landings of commercial catch, at-sea observer sampling, and dockside retained catch sampling.
-In the model recommended by the CPT, annual stock abundance was estimated for male and female crabs ≥ 65-mm CL from 1975 to the time of the 2019 survey and mature male (males ≥120 mm CL) biomass was projected to 15 February 2019.
-2018/19 fishery catch data on retained catch in the directed fishery were obtained from ADF&G fish tickets and reports (retained catch numbers, retained catch weight, and pot lifts by statistical area and landing date), on bycatch in the red king crab and Tanner crab fisheries from the ADF&G observer database, and on bycatch in the groundfish trawl fisheries from the NMFS groundfish observer database.
-The 1975-2018 NMFS trawl survey dataset was updated with data from the 2019 survey, including sex-specific area-swept estimates of abundance, biomass, and size composition.
-The 2019 survey biomass estimate for mature males was similar to that in 2018.
+In the model recommended by the CPT, annual stock abundance was estimated for male and female crabs \geq 65-mm CL from 1975 to July 1, 2020 and mature male (males \geq 120 mm CL) biomass was projected to 15 February 2021.
+2019/20 fishery data on retained catch in the directed fishery were obtained from ADF&G fish tickets and reports (retained catch numbers, retained catch weight, and pot lifts by statistical area and landing date), on bycatch in the red king crab and Tanner crab fisheries from the ADF&G observer database, and on bycatch in the groundfish trawl fisheries from the NMFS groundfish observer database.
+The 2020 NMFS EBS shelf bottom trawl survey was cancelled due to safety concerns associated with the COVID-19 pandemic; consequently, the model was fit using 1975-2019 NMFS trawl survey dataset, which included sex-specific area-swept estimates of abundance, biomass, and size composition.